Codecademy/docs/content/dart/concepts/type-conversion/terms/toStringAsPrecision/toStringAsPrecision.md

   - 'paths/computer-science'
 ---

 In Dart, **`.toStringAsPrecision()`** is an abstract method used to convert this number to a `double`.
-This method returns a string representation of that value with exactly precision significant digits.
+This method returns a string representation of that value with exact precision significant digits.

 ## Syntax